- be_ixf; php_sdk; php_sdk_1.4.18

 BS, Social Science, Western Oregon State College, 1989; EdM, College Student Services Administration, Oregon State University, 1992

 In her role as Student Success Coordinator, Mary advises new and transfer students as they set a path toward reaching their educational and career goals.
 From taking the first steps of registration to finding footing in a major, Mary is dedicated to providing support and access to resources for Education, Health & Leadership students while always encouraging them to be leaders in their own lives.
 She is excited to be a part of the diverse, innovative and welcoming culture of SOU.
 A long-time resident of southern Oregon, Mary enjoys spending time with her family, theater, running and volunteering for creative organizations that serve children and teens.

-MA, Education, Southern Oregon University, 2015; BA, English Education, Southern Oregon University, 2012
+MS, Early Childhood Education, Portland State University, 2023; MA, Education, Southern Oregon University, 2015; BA, English Education, Southern Oregon University, 2012